-Trade Justice
+Trade justice

-The Co-operative Party believes that trade is the best tool in the fight against global poverty.
+The Co-operative Party believes that trade is a key tool in the fight against global poverty.

-Two areas are key to rebalancing the global trading system: fair trade and trade justice.
+Two areas are key to rebalancing the global trading system: fairtrade and trade justice.

 International trade rules favour the most powerful countries, putting poor families and developing countries at a disadvantage.
-The Co-operative Party will work with governments to replace free trade with just and equitable trade.
+The Co-operative Party will continue to champion the replacement of free trade with just and equitable trade.